rzane/authenticator/README.md

 pipeline :browser do
   # snip...

-  plug Authenticator.Session, MyAppWeb.Authenticator
+  plug Authenticator.Session, with: MyAppWeb.Authenticator
 end

 pipeline :authenticated do
-  plug Authenticator.Authenticated, MyAppWeb.Authenticator
+  plug Authenticator.Authenticated, with: MyAppWeb.Authenticator
 end

 scope "/", MyAppWeb do